 Budgetary control is maintained through an annual budget adopted by the County Commissioners.
 Public hearings are published and generally conducted in June of each year.
 The final budget must be adopted by the second Monday in August or 45 days after receiving the certified taxable values from the State of Montana.
 Budgetary authority is flexible in that the Commissioners may make transfers among budget object lines within a fund and make budget amendments with statutory restrictions when considered necessary for proper administration of County government.
-Budget amendments may be passed by the Board of County Commissioners after conducting two published public hearings.
-The level of budgetary control is established at the fund level.
+Budgetary control is established at the fund level.
 Budget comparisons for the major governmental funds are presented as part of the basic financial statements.
 These statements also show the original budget that was adopted for the major funds.
 Generally the revisions made during the fiscal year are related to grant funding and associated expenditures.